Outsmarting the Smartwatch at Your Practice

 - Smart devices should not be used when you are expected to be working;

 - Smart devices should not be used in (active) clinical areas or at the front desk;

 - Smart devices should only be used in the break room / outside the practice / etc.;

 Or, if your practice uses smart devices in an official capacity,

 - Only approved devices and applications may be used while treating patients.

 And, one last piece of advice:

 Each office is unique, and your policies should reflect that.
 Yet you also need to remain compliant with federal, state, and local laws as they are updated and changed.
-We strongly recommend hiring HR professionals you trust or an attorney who specializes in employment law to help create your smartwatch/smart device policy.
+We strongly recommend working with HR professionals you trust to help create your smartwatch/smart device policy.
 You’ll also want to make sure you have continued support available as you implement and enforce your policy.
 (At CEDR, these services are included with membership.)